Shepherd's hat

 A shepherd's hat is a head covering, used by a shepherd to ward off the sun and the elements.
 Along with a crook, it is an important tool for the shepherd.

 Shepherding is ubiquitous across cultures, and is one of the world's oldest occupations, beginning some 5,000 years ago in Asia Minor.
-It has existed in agricultural communities around the world and an important part of pastoralist animal husbandry.
+It has existed in agricultural communities around the world and is an important part of pastoralist animal husbandry.
 The image of the shepherd has been at the center of pastoral literature and art.

 The work keeps the shepherd outdoors, and every culture has developed different headgear to protect the worker.

 Background

 Given that most shepherds were poor, and lived in an agricultural setting, the shepherd's hat was usually simple and made from readily available materials.
 For example, wool is one of the oldest known textiles, and hats made from felt may have been known in ancient Sumer.

 Historically, the wool knit cap has been a common form of headgear for shepherds, seamen, hunters and others spending their working day outdoors.
 Hats made from straw, both wide-brimmed and conical were also common.
 They have been worn throughout the world, with varying styles, all of them are woven using some form of plant fibre.

 A chaperon is a utilitarian garment worn on the head in all parts of Western Europe in the Middle Ages.

 The căciulă joasă is a cylindrical fur cap with the top larger than the base.
 It is worn by shepherds on both sides of the southern Carpathians (in Mărginimea Sibiului, Oltenia, Muntenia and Vrancea) and also in Bărăgan Plain and Dobruja due to this area being used for summer pastures by the Carpathian shepherds, and also in Maramureș.

 The pakol is a soft round-topped men's cap, typically of wool from Pakistan, worn by shepherds in northwestern Pakistan southeast Afghanistan.